simisimis/mina-node-on-do/README.md

 ssh-keygen -t rsa -b 2048 -f ./secrets/id_rsa_DO_mina_node
 ```
 Once the keys are in the `secrets` folder, add the generated public key to DO.
 You can either add it through web, or use `curl` to `POST` it.
-_NOTE: terraform expects public ssh key on DO to be named `mina-do-ssh`_
+_NOTE: During terraform run it is expected that public ssh key on DO will be named `mina-do-ssh`_
 ```bash
 curl -X POST "https://api.digitalocean.com/v2/account/keys" -H "Authorization: Bearer <your DO token>" -d '{"name":"mina-do-ssh", "public_key":"<contents of ./secrets/id_rsa_DO_mina_node.pub>"}'
 ```